oracle-livelabs/common/sample-livelabs-templates/sample-workshop/variables/variables.md

 ## Introduction

-You can speciy variales in another file and refer to them in your markdown.
+You can specify variables in another file and refer to them in your Markdown.

 ## Task 1: